jaehyungPark/Computer_Vision_PA/PA1/README.md

    - Saves the resulting normal map and albedo images under the object's output directory.

 3. RPCA Using IALM:
-   - Decomposes the intensity matrix using the lagrangian function.
+   - Decomposes the intensity matrix using the Augmented Lagrangian Multiplier method.
    - Recomputes the normal map and albedo from the low-rank approximation.
    - Saves the RPCA results.

 4. Unknown Lighting and Relighting:
-   - Loads an image with an unknown lighting condition.
+   - Loads an unknown image with a following lighting direction (given).
-   - Uses estimate_light_direction to determine the light direction.
    - Calls relight_object to produce a relit image of the object.
    - Computes the Mean Squared Error (MSE) between the unknown image and the relit image.
    - Saves the relit image and the MSE value.

-## Functions to Implement

-For this assignment, you are required to implement the following functions/modules:

-- recover_light_direction(chromeballs, chromeball_mask)

-    Recover the light directions from the chromeball images.

-- solve_least_squares(I, light_dirs_T, rows, cols, image_mask)

-    Solve a least squares problem to obtain the normal map and albedo from the image intensities.

-- lagrangian(I)

-    Apply the Iterative Augmented Lagrangian Multiplier (IALM) method for matrix decomposition (RPCA).

-- estimate_light_direction(normal_map, unknown_image, image_mask)

-    Estimate the light direction from the unknown lighting condition image.

-- relight_object(normal_map, albedo, estimated_light_dir, image_mask)

-    Generate a relit image of the object using the computed normal map, albedo, and the estimated light direction.

 ## Output
 The script generates the following outputs for each object: